 Mindfulness Techniques in DBT

-Mindfulness is a practice that encourages teenagers to live in the moment–to be fully present in the moment, free from judgment and distraction.
+Mindfulness is a practice that encourages teenagers to live in the moment, free from judgment and distraction.

 Some mindfulness practices utilized by DBT include: